How to Treat Sciatica Naturally: Safe and Effective Methods

 What is Sciatica?

-The sciatic nerve is the largest nerve in the body, extending from the lower back down through the legs to the feet.
+The sciatic nerve is the largest nerve in the body, extending from the lower back down through the back of the legs to the feet.
 Sciatica occurs when this nerve is irritated or compressed, which may result from conditions such as:

 Sciatica usually affects one side of the body.
 Symptoms can range from a mild ache to sharp or burning pain, electric shock-like sensations, muscle weakness, or tingling in the leg or foot.
 Persistent or severe pain should be evaluated by a healthcare professional to ensure proper diagnosis and care.